IBCNServices/layer-kafka-helper/README.md

 db.get('kafka')
 ```

+## Scaling Kafka
+When units are added or removed the `kafka.changed` flag is set.
+The new broker(s) information can be found in `/home/ubuntu/kafka-helpers/kafkaip`.
+It is up to the upper layer to remove this state.

 ## kafkahelper wrapper
 The layer provides two wrapper classes, KafkaReader and KafkaWriter, representing a KafkaConsumer and KafkaProducer respectively.
 The layer will install the module in the python path, using the module can be done using:
 ```